NFL Rumors: Antonio Brown Ready To ‘Wage War’ On Patriots And Raiders

 Antonio Brown may not be on the field, but the All Pro wide receiver apparently still has a lot of fight left in him.

-As the New York Post reported, Brown is now coming for his money from both teams.
-The report said he was ready to “wage war” against both franchises, filing nine simultaneous grievances and appeals — an all-time record for the NFL.
+As New York Post reported, Brown is now coming for his money from both teams.
+The report said he was ready to “wage war” against the franchises, filing nine simultaneous grievances and appeals — an all-time record for the NFL.

 As the report pointed out, Brown is seeking for nearly all of his lost money to be restored, including fines that he incurred while a member of the Oakland Raiders.
 In the days before his exit, Brown shared on Instagram a letter he received from the team detailing more than $50,000 in fines for missing team obligations.

 Brown had already gone on the attack against the Patriots on Twitter, launching into a tirade last Sunday that included taking a shot at team owner Robert Kraft.
-Brown at the time said he was done in the NFL, but later in the week indicated that he would still want to play again.
+At the time, Brown said he was done with the NFL, but later in the week indicated that he would still want to play again.

 Here are the grievances Antonio Brown will file in an attempt to recoup around $61-plus million. pic.twitter.com/Dxytb9HG8N